 In the example above we only looked at the overall rate for a store.
 But some of those customers purchased multiple times.

 Just like how a customer who orders twice is more valuable than a customer who only orders once, a customer who orders three, four, or even five times is more valuable.

-What happens is that your repeat purchase rate also applies for customers who are placing their third order, fourth order, etc. That means if you have a 30% rate like in the example above, for every 100 customers, you’ll have:
+What happens is that your repeat purchase rate also applies for customers who are placing their third order, fourth order, etc. That means if you have a 30% rate, for every 100 customers, you’ll have: